 The Irish Red and White Setter is historically an older breed than the Irish Setter.
 Some people believe the Irish Red and White Setter originated from 'setting spaniels', the white patches within his coat making him stand out against the brownish red bracken that covers the Irish hills in autumn and winter.
 This was an advantage for huntsmen of the 17th and 18th Centuries.
 The Irish Setter is a much more modern breed, his popularity arising with the advent of... »» Read more...

 Setters and Pointers

-When game is detected, the dog freezes, either pointing or crouching.
-If other dogs are present, they also freeze, "honouring" the first dog's point.
-The pointing or setting dog remains motionless until the shooter is in position.
-The shooter may also give a command instructing the dog to remain still.
+Once game was detected, the dog froze, either pointing or crouching.
+If other dogs were present, they also froze, "honouring" the first dog's point.
+The pointing or setting dog remained motionless until the huntsman was in position.
+The huntsman might also give a command instructing the dog to remain still.
 In times gone by, the dogs had to 'freeze' while a net was thrown over the bird(s).
-But this use of nets of course was superseded by guns.
+But once guns came into use, the bird was shot.

 Many modern Setters and Pointers still retain this instinct to spot birds and 'freeze', despite never having been used for their original purpose.
 It is recorded that the very first dog show held in Newcastle upon Tyne in England in 1859 was exclusively for Setters and Pointers.
 So historically, these breeds are very important, their good looks retaining popularity for almost two centuries.